astheeggeggs/mcqueen_paper/README.md

 # Raw data and MCMC output underlying plots and results in the McQueen paper

+## Reference datasets *D*<sub>B</sub>
+The combination of sequence data from the Los Alamos HIV sequence database, the Stanford drug resistance database and the HIV positive selection database used for our reference dataset at the time of performing inference is here:
+* `Reference_datasets/HLA_inference/combined_{protease,reverse_transcriptase}_references.fasta`
+The viral sequence data used for drug associated selection inference in the paper is here:
+* `Reference_datasets/Drug_inference/{protease,reverse_transcriptase}_references.fasta`

 ## Main Text
 ### Figures
 * **Figure 1**: The underlying process and our approximation.